nguyenvukhang/kitty2/.github/ISSUE_TEMPLATE/bug_report.md

 **Environment details**
 ```
-Press Ctrl+Shift+F6 (cmd+option+comma on macOS) in kitty, to copy debug output about kitty and its
+Press Ctrl+Shift+F6 (cmd+option+comma on macOS) in alatty, to copy debug output about alatty and its
 configuration to the clipboard and paste it here.

-On older versions of kitty, run kitty --debug-config instead
+On older versions of alatty, run alatty --debug-config instead
 ```

 **Additional context**
-Try to reproduce the problem with `kitty --config NONE` if you cannot then post a minimal kitty.conf that reproduces the problem.
+Try to reproduce the problem with `alatty --config NONE` if you cannot then post a minimal alatty.conf that reproduces the problem.
 If the problem involves interaction with some other terminal program post a minimal config for that program to reproduce the problem as well.